 \subsection{Reasoning in Large Models}

 In recent years, Large Language Models (LLMs) have exhibited remarkable reasoning capabilities.
-By extending the length of the Chain-of-Thought (CoT) reasoning process, OpenAI-o1 \cite{openaio1} introduces inference-time scaling, significantly enhancing its reasoning performance.
+By extending the length of the Chain-of-Thought (CoT) reasoning process, OpenAI-o1 \cite{openaio1} introduces inference-time scaling, significantly improving its reasoning performance.
 In the research community, several studies have attempted to achieve test-time scaling through various approaches, including process-based reward models \cite{wang2023mathshepherd,uesato2022solvingmath,lightman2023stepbystep}, reinforcement learning (RL) \cite{kumar2024training,shao2024deepseekmath}, and search algorithms \cite{feng2023alphazerolike,trinh2024solving}.
-Notably, the recent DeepSeek-R1 \cite{guo2025deepseekr1}, which utilizes the GRPO \cite{shao2024deepseekmath} algorithm, achieves superior performance with only a few thousand RL training steps.
-Building on advancements in the LLMs community, several recent works have attempted to leverage the reasoning capabilities of MLLMs \cite{openr1multimodal,r1v}.
-For example, Open-R1-Multimodal \cite{openr1multimodal} emphasizes mathematical reasoning, while R1-V \cite{r1v} demonstrates exceptional performance in counting tasks.
+In particular, the recent DeepSeek-R1 \cite{guo2025deepseekr1}, which uses the GRPO \cite{shao2024deepseekmath} algorithm, achieves superior performance with only a few thousand RL training steps.
+Building on advances in the LLMs community, several recent works have attempted to leverage the reasoning capabilities of MLLMs \cite{openr1multimodal,r1v}.
+For example, Open-R1-Multimodal \cite{openr1multimodal} emphasizes mathematical reasoning, while R1-V \cite{r1v} shows exceptional performance in counting tasks.
 However, these works primarily address high-level reasoning and do not consider fine-grained pixel-level understanding of images.
 To fill this gap, our Seg-Zero is designed to enhance pixel-level reasoning through reinforcement learning.